-- review, establish and monitor each annual audit of the Independent Auditors with a written audit plan, including scope, fees, staffing and schedule;
+- review, establish and monitor each annual audit of the Independent Auditors with a written audit plan, including scope, fees and schedule;

 - review with both management and the Independent Auditors the appropriateness and acceptability of CGC’s critical accounting policies and any proposed changes thereto;